Tiinusen/intrigue/README.md

 - - [ ] Other
 - - - [x] Replace current hub types with the ones from the Kult book
 - - - [ ] Recreate Intrigue Map from Kult book and use as welcome page for new visitors
-- - - [ ] Make Typewriter image theme to match book Intrigue Map
+- - - [ ] Make Traditional Kult Intrigue Map Theme
 - - - [ ] Replace session time with scene time
 - - [ ] Timeline
 - - - [ ] Set date and/or time